 Gilets Jaunes movement is going viral

-Les gilets jaunes «Yellow Vest», in France, is a social militia movement which has become viral.
+Les gilets Jaunes «Yellow Vest», in France, is a social militia movement that has become viral.
 It appeared in October 2018 and unifies more than 280000 people protesting in the streets with high visibility vests, in different French cities.
 Until now, they protested in 9 acts, organised through Facebook.
 The French people are complaining about the rise in the prices and the situation of the middle class in general.
-The «Gilets Jaunes», demand for a change of the tax policy and they want President Macron to step down.
+The «Gilets Jaunes», demand a change of the tax policy and they want President Macron to step down.
 It started with a small online petition and some street actions, and it became a big movement, creating troubles and worries for the French government.
 How this social movement has gone international and how has it been spread through and out of Europe?

 It took cultural importance: even the stars and influencers are using the symbol of the yellow vest to make a buzz on the internet and social media.
 This high visibility vest became a symbol of resistance and unification for the French people: it is accessible to every social class, it always has the same color and it is identifiable.
 These events gave a new signification to the yellow color: now, at least in France, it represents dissatisfactions & riots in some cases.

 In France, the two rappers Bigflo et Oli, posted the cover of their new album on Instagram, as a parody.
 The original cover shows the two brothers with their parents, as they were children.
 For the parody, the same picture appears, with everyone wearing a yellow vest.
 They changed the name from «Une vie de rêve» to «Une vie de grève», («a dream life» to «a striking life»).
-Born in a middle-class family, the two siblings rappers show their interest and support for the cause.
+Born in a middle-class family, the two siblings’ rappers show their interest and support for the cause.

 Another noticeable online buzz was from Bella Hadid, the American model always at the top of the fashion.
 She seems to have been influenced by the movement on January 9th, 2019.
 In fact, she appeared, dressed with a big white shirt, and a yellow jacket designed by Louis Vuitton.
 The model did not give any explanation about this outfit but with the context, it feels like she gives her support to the French protesters and that she spreads the yellow vest fashion on the other side of the ocean.
 With all these yellow vests actions, the price of those has increased by 22% in Amazon.

 Sudan has become so insecure for its people that they protest for more dignity and rights.
 Omar Al-Bashir’s government does not answer these claims.
 In Sudan, they do not wear any identifiable vest but the noises of streets are almost the same: People want a more competent and sensitive government.
-In Burkina Faso, the yellow vests do not have the same color, but the claims are the same: the «red shirts» want to low the price of gasolin, which has increased by 12%.
+In Burkina Faso, the yellow vests do not have the same color, but the claims are the same: the «red shirts» want to low the price of gasoline, which has increased by 12%.
 They also reject the political class and want ministers to get lower salaries.
-According to the French newspaper Le Monde, 40% live under the poverty line, while the richest have a lot of priviledges.
+According to the French newspaper Le Monde, 40% live under the poverty line, while the richest have a lot of privileges.